|

 CHRISTIANA DRAPKIN - VOCALS Christiana came to the US

-as a German Fulbright exchange student in theater.
-At Tulane University in New
+in 1980, as a German Fulbright exchange student in theater.
+At Tulane

-Orleans, she discovered the inner workings of musical theater and, more
+University in New Orleans, she discovered the inner workings of musical theater

-importantly, the roots of Jazz.
-However, New York City has become Christiana's
+and, more importantly, the roots of Jazz.
+New York City has been Christiana's

 Sibirsky, she has developed a deep connection to the American standards and